Demo Strategy

 Scenario: you sell workflow software.
 The buyer is a VP of Operations plus two team leads.
 Thirty minutes on the calendar.
 Goal: they believe you can cut approval cycle time without more meetings.

-The shape matches a structured demo you would build from How to Structure a Presales Demo (That Actually Moves the Deal Forward)—here you just watch it happen.
+The shape matches a structured demo you would build from How to Structure a Presales Demo (That Actually Moves the Deal Forward).
+For the five-step map in one place first, see Demo structure—here you just watch one flow on the clock.

 Minute 0–2: Anchor